appstud/Crowd-Counting-With-LBP/README.md

 # Crowd-Counting-With-LBP
+## Prerequisites
+- Python 3.6
+- SciPy library
+- SciKit image library
+- OpenCV library

+## Quick start

-### Download the ShanghaiTech Database and put it in the root folder
+### Download the ShanghaiTech Database by looking into the repository and put it in the root folder

     https://github.com/desenzhou/ShanghaiTechDataset